Highwood edit 2 10.8.19.png

 The combination of nature and textiles is something that makes perfect sense.
 It is taking the everyday, the fallen leaves and dropped petals of a flower, and using it to enhance another everyday item: cloth.

-Cloth is central to ours lives: we wear it, it protects us; we sleep in it, it cocoons us; and we see it everywhere.
+Cloth is central to ours lives: we wear it, it is both utilitarian and an enhancement to our world; and we see it everywhere.
 We are touched by it continually and yet all too often we forget its importance.
-Cloth is in a unique position to give beauty, whether aesthetic or sensory, to us in various forms and shapes.
+Cloth is in a unique position to give beauty and use, whether aesthetic or sensory, to us in various forms and shapes.